sandeepangh782/Spotify-recommendation/README.md

 # Spotify Recommendation System

-This project is a Spotify recommendation system that fetches song features from Spotify, preprocesses the data, and provides song recommendations based on a hybrid recommendation algorithm.
+This project is a Spotify recommendation system that fetches song features from Spotify, preprocesses the data, and provides song recommendations based on a hybrid recommendation algorithm(cosine similarity and wieghted popularity).

 ## Project Structure
  ```sh